Why work with Eleven?

 We review and edit undergraduate work with a critical lens on objectivity, methodology, results, and writing conventions in a peer review process.
 We each bring our own writing and editing experiences to the team in order to complement and collaborate on publishing exemplary undergraduate work.
 We especially seek editors who are interested in a multiple-semester position on the team.

-- Review 2-3 submissions per week, which can vary in length.
-Will not receive 3 longer papers to review in the same week
+- Review 2-3 submissions per week, which can vary in length

 - Participate in weekly editorial board meetings, prepared to discuss/debate the week’s submissions

 - Collaborate with a small editing team on a single piece for the upcoming volume

 - Learn how the professional editing process works, in successive rounds, and what to look for on each round

 - Copy-edit the final papers and check all citations before publishing

 The Public Relations Team

 We connect Eleven to sociology departments at universities across the country, design the journal’s visuals, and spearhead our campus presence.
 Additionally, in Fall 2019, we launched a biweekly newsletter where we highlight the research of our world-renowned faculty and share opportunities for students to grow more involved in the social sciences.